cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpmemwatcher.md

 # gpmemwatcher

-Tracks the memory usage of each process in a Greenplum Database cluster.
+Tracks the memory usage of each process in a Cloudberry Database cluster.

 ## Synopsis